binyaminc/SLAM-project/README.md

                     ├───image_0     # the images from the left camera ├───image_1     # the images from the right camera └───calib.txt   # clibration matrices of the cameras

+## Future Work
+- Implementing loop closure to improve long-term consistency of the generated map.